influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/IoT-common-queries.md

   |> timeWeightedAvg(unit: 2h)
 ```

-In this example, a person is exposed to `1.0` unit of substance in the first `2hr` interval, with increasing exposure by `.5` unit every `2hr`.
+In this example, the `_value` in the table below shows input data from the `unit-exposure` field in the `sensor_1` measurement.
+A person is exposed to `1.0` unit of substance in the first `2hr` interval, with increasing exposure by `.5` unit every subsequent `2hr` period.
 For the following input data:

 | _time                | _value |
 |:-----                | ------:|